chives-network/chivesweave/README.md

 ```

-Step 8: How to check if my node is mining?
+## How to check if my node is mining?

 - 1 The hard disk partition where the directory specified (/home/[YOUR_UBUNTU_USERNAME]/chivesweave/mainnet_data_dir) when the mining program is started requires at least 300G space, You can set this directory to another partition or path.
 - 2 The smaller the value of VDF, the better.
 It is usually required to be less than 1.4.
 Most nodes are around 1.